anicolaspp/ojai-generics/README.md

 ```

 Notice that we have reduced the priously shown code by removing the pattern matching on the type.
 That means, we are using a
 generic API that is able to accept all possible types.
 Also, `ojai-genercis` takes care of the castings and convertions for us.
-Also, it adds operators so we can think about these operations in a very natural way.
+In addition, it adds operators so we can think about these operations in a very natural way.

 If we prefer a more Java like API, we can still do the following without loosing type safty and generics.